Aliases for GABRG3 Gene

 GeneCards Summary for GABRG3 Gene

-GABRG3 (Gamma-Aminobutyric Acid (GABA) A Receptor, Gamma 3) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA4.
+GABRG3 (Gamma-Aminobutyric Acid Type A Receptor Subunit Gamma3) is a Protein Coding gene.
+Diseases associated with GABRG3 include Angelman Syndrome and Asperger Syndrome.
+Among its related pathways are Nicotine addiction and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRG1.